-You must not MIX the two.
+You must not mix the two.
 Each must be in a separate bottle.
-Spray first one, let it sit for a minute, then follow with the other.
+Spray the first one, let it sit for a minute, then follow with the other.
 It doesn't matter whether you use the peroxide first, or the vinegar first.
 I use the vinegar first, then the peroxide.
 White vinegar has less of a smell (and is cheaper) than apple cider vinegar.

 For added disinfectant and a fresher smell, you could add some essential oil to the vinegar and peroxide.
 Most essential oils will repel fleas as well, But essential oils are pricey.
 On the other hand, you only need a few drops of essential oil.
 I recommend eucalyptus, orange or clove, if you use the essential oils.
-HTH

-Bleach is an effective disinfectant when used properly but is NOT a cleaner.
+Bleach is an effective disinfectant when used properly but is not a cleaner.
 To clean and disinfect kennel environments using bleach, one must clean the area first using a soap or detergent, rinse thoroughly and apply a bleach solution (diluted 1:32) to the surface.
 The bleach solution must remain on the surface for at least 10 minutes before being thoroughly rinsed off.

 Bleach is seriously inactivated (as a disinfectant) when it comes in contact with organic material such as urine, feces, blood, pus, or just plain old dirt, that is why you must clean all surfaces prior to disinfecting with bleach.